LTUC/amman-dotnet-401d2/Curriculum/Class12/Resources/Databases.md

 		- Composite keys.
 No additional properties.

 1. Navigation Properties
 	- Link to other entities that are related to the current entity.
 	- Mostly seen in 1:Many and Many:1 relationships

 ## Demo

 This week, we will be building out a student enrollment system in class.
 Here is our problem domain:

 You have been tasked to create a system for a new coding school in your neighborhood.
 While gathering requirements, you were able to learn how the school plans on managing their enrollment.
 Here is what you gathered:

 The coding school will gather information from each student.
-Their system requires the student's first name, last name and age.
+Their system requires the student's first name, last name and birthdate.
 Each course that the coding school will offer has a Name, specific course code, and the price that the course will cost.
-You learned that each course **must** have a course code, and that course code must be unique to each course.
+In addition, each course will be associated with a specific technology, the options for the technology are predetermined dependent on the stacks being taught.

-Once a student has completed a course, their final grade and if they passed is captured in a single transcript.
-It is possible for a student to take multiple course and therefore have multiple transcripts.
+A student can be enrolled in multiple courses and once a student has completed a course, their final grade and if they passed is captured in a single transcript.
+A student can have many transcripts associted with them.
 It is also safe to say that once a course is completed, the system will generate a transcript for every student that was present in the course.
+The transcript should independently store the student's information, course information, The grade they received, and if they passed or not.

 Using the information you received above, create a database schema that will accurately represent the data that will be held and accessed for this student enrollment system for the school.

 ### Create a Database Schema

 Together, In class, create a database schema given a problem domain

 ## Resources: